anematode/analysis_quizzes/README.md

 # analysis_quizzes
 My Analysis H quizzes from the 2018-2019 school year, in PDF format.
-Quizzes with my pencil answers on them -- basically raw off the scanner -- are found in **raw_assembled**, split into **sem1** and **sem2** (first and second semesters).
+Quizzes with my pencil answers on them—basically raw off the scanner—are found in **raw_assembled**, split into **sem1** and **sem2** (first and second semesters).
 The blanked quizzes, with the answers manually removed, are found in **blanked_assembled**, again split into the two semesters.

-Again: answers in **raw_assembled**.
+tl;dr: answers in **raw_assembled**.
 Blank quizzes in **blanked_assembled**.
-You can just click the corresponding links above.
+You can just click the corresponding links in the table below.
 Enjoy!

 ## Key

-A description of all the quizzes and tests of the year, along with their file names and various data.
+A description of all the quizzes and tests of the year, along with their filenames and various data.

 ### Semester 1 (**sem1**)